JuliaRobotics/Caesar.jl/docs/src/index.md

 ## Contributors

-We are grateful for many, many contributions within the Julia package ecosystem -- see the `REQUIRE` files of `Caesar, Arena, RoME, RoMEPlotting, KernelDensityEstimate, IncrementalInference, NLsolve, DrakeVisualizer, Graphs, CloudGraphs` and others for a far reaching list of contributions.
+We are grateful for many, many contributions within the Julia package ecosystem -- see the `Project.toml` files of `Caesar, Arena, RoME, RoMEPlotting, KernelDensityEstimate, IncrementalInference, NLsolve, Graphs, MeshCat` and others for a far reaching list of contributions.

 Consider citing our work: